-Judges of the above competitions include Simon Armitage, Douglas Dunn, Antony Dunn, Ian Duhig, Carol Ann Duffy, Pat Borthwick and Anna Saunders.
+Judges of the above competitions include Simon Armitage, Malika Booker, Lemn Sissay, Douglas Dunn, Antony Dunn, Carol Ann Duffy, Pat Borthwick, Anna Saunders and Ian Duhig.

 Jesus has treacly eyes and lives in my granny’s spare room.